Learn how to build shelves in your small closet

 If there is one thing that being home makes you do…

 it is trying to get organized.
 I swear my whole life right now is picking up after people to just have them simply put it right back on the floor (my husband included).
 I also know that when you are feeling anxious or down, making something can completely turn your day around.
+One of the places that always need help in our house is our closet and therefore we learned how to build easy wooden closet shelves.

-So this DIY shelving project was nice because it allowed us to create while solving one of our organization challenges in our small closet!
+This DIY shelving project was nice because it allowed us to create while solving one of our organization challenges in our small closet!

 Pin for later!